cschladetsch/RustP2PChat/Readme.md

 - **Automatic Key Generation**: New encryption keys for every session
 - **Message Authentication**: Built-in integrity verification with GCM
 - **Visual Encryption Indicators**: Icon shows when messages are encrypted

-## Installation Options

-### Pre-built Binaries

-Download the latest release from the [Releases](https://github.com/cschladetsch/RustP2PChat/releases) page.

-### macOS Installer

-For macOS users, a DMG installer is available:

-1. **Download the DMG installer** from the releases page
-2. **Open the DMG file** and drag RustP2PChat.app to Applications
-3. **Launch from Applications** or Launchpad

-The macOS installer includes:
-- Universal binary (Intel + Apple Silicon support)
-- Standard macOS app bundle
-- Automatic file associations
-- System Downloads folder integration

 ### Building from Source